facebookresearch/dynabench/docs/start.md

 python server.py dev
 ```

 Your API backend should now be running at https://localhost:8081.
+If you just generated a local and unverified certificate, you may need to tell your browser it's okay to proceed.

 ## Frontend